 poser 285 - Heritors' minutes for Kirkliston, 1698

 poser 342 - Heritors' minute book, Inveresk Kirk Session, 1795

 Help on other websites

-For more information about church court records see the guides on the National Archives of Scotland website.
+For more information about church court records see the guide to church records on the National Records of Scotland website.

 Go to other posers arranged by type of record.

 Go to our latest poser.